k3s-io/docs/docs/cli/token.md

-   delete    Delete bootstrap tokens on the server generate  Generate and print a bootstrap token, but do not create it on the server list      List bootstrap tokens on the server
+   delete    Delete bootstrap tokens on the server generate  Generate and print a bootstrap token, but do not create it on the server list      List bootstrap tokens on the server rotate    Rotate original server token with a new bootstrap token

 OPTIONS:
    --help, -h  show help